 Appropriate legal fit: Before we present a surrogate profile to intended parents, our legal department ensures potential matches meet the requirements of Colorado's surrogacy laws.

-Personality fit and surrogacy expectations: Your Program Coordination team reviews the list of safe matches provided by our legal team to ensure good personality fits.
+Personality fit and surrogacy expectations: At Circle, your Matching Team (which includes a lawyer) reviews the list of safe matches to ensure good personality fits.
 We want both surrogates and intended parents to have a comfortable relationship throughout the journey.

 Expectations surrounding termination and selective reduction: It's important that surrogates and intended parents share similar views about the termination of a pregnancy if a situation develops in which a reduction or termination is considered.
 In our experience, many intended parents prefer the option to make the choice regarding termination.